 The Huntington Library | 1151 Oxford Rd, San Marino | Google Map It

 Discover the beauty of nature in Pasadena.
 Here is a list of the top parks and gardens in the city, perfect for a relaxing day out.
 From peaceful gardens to sprawling parks, you’ll find your ideal spot.

 3. The Gamble House

-The Gamble House is a museum that celebrates the life and work of Charles and Henry Greene – two architects who were very popular in Pasadena during the Arts and Crafts Movement.
-The museum showcases many of their original works, as well as furnishing from the time period.
+The Gamble House is a museum that celebrates the life and work of Charles and Henry Greene – two very popular architects in Pasadena during the Arts and Crafts Movement.
+The museum showcases many original works and furnishings from the period.

-A tour of this iconic American Craftsman home that was constructed in 1908, is worth it.
+A tour of this iconic American Craftsman home constructed in 1908 is worth it.